yuanqing/node-module-patterns/README.md

 ### V. Constructor

 Export a constructor for an object.
-The constructor accepts options, which are used to initialise the object.
+The constructor typically accepts options, which are used to initialise the object.

-The object&rsquo;s member variables can be defined on `this`, or on the `prototype`.
+The object&rsquo;s member variables can either be defined on `this` or on the `prototype`.

-#### Members on `this`
+#### Member variables on `this`

-If member variables are defined on `this`, each instance of the object would **have its own copy** of each member.
+If member variables are defined on `this`, each instance of the object would **have its own copy** of each member variable.

 Member functions have access to variables in the enclosing scope.
 In our example, the function `fn` has access to the variable `bar` in the scope of the function `foo`.
-We can think of `bar` as a private member variable because it cannot be accessed or modified from the &ldquo;outside&rdquo;.
+In this sense, we can think of `bar` as a private member variable because it *cannot* be accessed or modified from outside the function `foo`.

 ```js
 var foo = function(opts) {